 - The vehicle coming from an area with a large number of bars, and

-2. When are police allowed to start a DUI investigation?
+2. When can police start a DUI investigation?

-An investigation begins when an officer believes a driver may be guilty of driving under the influence.
+An investigation begins when an officer believes you may be guilty of driving under the influence.
 This investigation usually involves:

-- Questions about whether, where, and how much the driver has been drinking;
+- Questions about whether, where, and how much you had been drinking;

 - One or more field sobriety tests (FSTs); and/or